Chaoyang Park

 Chaoyang Park (朝阳公园 (Cháoyáng Gōngyuán)) is a park located on the site of the former Prince's Palace in Beijing's Chaoyang District.

 The park's construction began in 1984 and it became Beijing's largest park.
 It is approximately 2.8 km in length and approximately 1.5 km in width.
 It has a total area of 288.7 hectares, and a water surface area of 68.2 hectares.
 The majority of land in the park is used as green space.

-It features flower gardens, fairground with rides, activities such as laser tag and a high ropes course, a roller coaster, landscaped areas and several large swimming pools.
+It features flower gardens, fairground with rides, activities such as laser tag and a high ropes course, roller coasters, landscaped areas and several large swimming pools.
 Bicycles and boats may also be hired at various locations in the park.

 The Beijing Great Wheel, a 208 m tall giant Ferris wheel, was to have been constructed at Chaoyang Park, but went into receivership in 2010.